t00mietum/nemo-anywhere/project/backlog.md

 ### Features and enhancements

-- 🔘 Properties on Windows opens the one Windows itself shows, instead of ours.
+- ✅ Properties on Windows opens the one Windows itself shows, instead of ours.
+	- Alt+Enter, Ctrl+I and every Properties item now hand the selection to the shell's own sheet - the same one Explorer shows, third-party tabs included.
+Only Windows; Linux, BSD and macOS are untouched.
-	- Ours stays on a second menu item, since the Windows sheet has nowhere to put a custom icon, an emblem, an annotation or the image details page.
+	- Ours stays on a second item, "Advanced properties" (Ctrl+Enter), because the Windows sheet has nowhere to put a custom icon, an emblem, an annotation or the image details page.
+It is hidden everywhere else, where both items would open the same window.
-	- Only Windows.
-Linux, BSD and macOS keep the existing window.
+	- Anything the shell cannot name falls back to ours rather than doing nothing: a virtual location, a selection spanning folders (which is what a search result set is), or an item that has gone away since it was clicked.
+	- The sheet runs off the main loop, so the window behind it stays live while it is open, and it is waited out rather than abandoned - the extra threads go when it closes.
+	- Verified on Windows by eye and by test: the fallback rule has checks of its own, and the two that matter go red with the rule taken back out.

 - 🔘 Every piece of text in the interface reads as a sentence, not as a headline - only the first word capitalised, and anything that is a name left alone.
 	- Menus, buttons, tab and page titles, dialog titles, column headings, tooltips, preference labels.